zijies1/SPM-HealthCare/README.md

 # SPM-HealthCare

-This is a appointment making web application for health-care centers implemented using React, Redux and firebase
+This is an appointment making web application for health-care centers implemented using React, Redux and firebase

 What this web application can do is listed as followings: